REAP-Canada Funding

 The Shell Foundation

-REAP-Canada Partners
+REAP-Canada Programming Partners

 REAP-Canada works with progressive farmers organizations, non-profit organizations, corporations, and government agencies in China, the Philippines, and the Gambia to carry out bioenergy and rural development programs.
 We are pleased to be working with a number of partners committed to excellence in bioenergy and sustainable rural development: